About these ads

 That’s money, people.

 Good photos.
 I recommend natural light.
 Avoid using your flash.
 You don’t need a fancy camera.
 Send in two photos from a couple of different angles.
 Try to clear the clutter from the background.
-We get that you like Loni Anderson, but we don’t necessarily need to see your Loni Anderson poster looming over your gingerbread house.
-Or piles of your laundry beside your cake.
-Trust me, a good photo can make a huge difference.
+We get that you like Loni Anderson, but we don’t need to see your Loni Anderson poster looming over your gingerbread house.
+Or piles of your laundry beside your pumpkin.
+Trust me, a good photo can make a big difference.
 Look at what Katherine (over at Eggton) sent in for her Ginger entry:

 It has a backdrop, mofos.
 Enough said.

-1. As movita was saying, to get that last photo, we balanced our gingerbread farm on the rim of our infinity pool at our vacation home in Vail.
+As movita was saying, to get that last photo, we balanced our gingerbread farm on the rim of our infinity pool at our vacation home in Vail.
 For our birthday cake entry, we’ll probably use our vineyard in Tuscany.
 BOOYA!!!

 *cough* (Scott and I argued over which screensaver to use as the backdrop for a full 25 minutes.
 It was not our best behavior.)

-2. Okay so now I totally want to write “notice me Martha and all you other mofo’s” on my cake.
+Okay so now I totally want to write “notice me Martha and all you other mofo’s” on my cake.
 All good tips and I shall heed your advice so I can win this thang.
 If for no other reason than to tell the world I won with “LOL” on my cake for Movita.
 Of course I’ve got my eye on Isabelle.
 She could blow my plan to hell in handbasket.
 I’m trying to find a way to disqualify her but I haven’t had my caffeine yet.

-3. movita, you should know that:
+movita, you should know that:

 1. i fully intend to win this competition, or at least give everyone a run for their money